Your Position: Home - Auto Bearing - The Ultimate Buyer's Guide for Purchasing Thrust Roller Bearings

 Below is a quick reference for the type of bearing load and the best roller bearing for the job:

 Bearing runout is the amount a shaft orbits from its geometric center as it rotates.
-Some applications, like cutting tool spindles, will only allow a small deviation to occur on its rotating components.
+Some applications, such as cutting tool spindles, will only allow a small deviation to occur on its rotating components.

 Bearing rigidity is the resistance to the force that causes the shaft to deviate from its axis and plays a key role in minimizing shaft runout.
 Bearing rigidity comes from the interaction of the rolling element with the raceway.
 The more the rolling element is pressed into the raceway, causing elastic deformation, the higher the rigidity.